Skip to main content

 • Permissions in AWS to:

-• create IAM Roles Anywhere trust anchor
+• Create IAM Roles Anywhere trust anchors

-• create IAM Roles Anywhere profiles
+• Create IAM Roles Anywhere profiles

-• create IAM roles
+• Create IAM roles

 Step 1/4.
 Configure AWS IAM Roles Anywhere integration